-The LSAT is administered eight times per year—in June, July, August, October, November, January, February, and April.
+The LSAT is typically administered eight times per year—in August, September, October, November, January, February, April, and June.
 Many students take the test in the summer before or in the fall of their senior year of college.
 However, other students may choose to apply to law school a few years after completing their undergraduate degree.

 Because the LSAT score carries so much weight in the admissions process, it is imperative that you take the test only when you are ready (as determined by practice test scores).
 Though most law school admissions are rolling, submitting a weaker score to a school earlier will usually result in a lower chance of admission than submitting a better score later.
 It is important to be confident in your abilities and in your preparation, but it is a mistake to take the LSAT before you are fully ready to perform at your highest possible level on the official test.